Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

 where ${f_i}$ and ${g_i},i = 1,2$ represent the dynamics of corresponding channels, which can be express as follows

 and the auxiliary control inputs ${v_1}$ and ${v_2}$ are defined as

-Then, we will take the elevation channel as an example to illustrate the design procedure and the controller for the pitch channel can be designed following a similar process.
+Then, we will take the elevation channel as an example to expound the design process and the controller for the pitch channel can be designed following a similar process.
 Afterwards, we can get the auxiliary control inputs ${v_1}$ and ${v_2}$.
-By using (4) and (41), we can easily obtain the true control inputs ${V_f}$ and${V_b}$.
+By using (4) and (40), we can easily obtain the true control inputs ${V_f}$ and${V_b}$.